psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 P.C.
 Cooke being examined, said that on Sunday morning about a quarter to two, he heard "sitch a row" in Paradise (?)
 Row; he went there, and there he found the prisoner at her father's house, who lives in the Row, and who figured as the loudest orator in the row.
 She had hold of the street door, and swore her father should not come out, nor should the witness come in.
 The quarrel was so loud and so violent that all the neighbours were roused from their sleep; at last her father came out, by breaking the front door all to bits, with one of which he commenced thrashing the witness, who took him prisoner.
 The gentle damsel, seeing her father in durance vile, changed her tactics, and from abusing her father commenced an attack on the police, bringing her teeth, finger nails, and tongue to aid in the rescue, and it was with some difficulty that they could defend themselves from her spirited attack, and then only by relinquishing their hold of the first prisoner.

 Inspector Grapes deposed that Miss Brading was disturbing the whole neighbourbood by her quarrels on Sunday morning with father and mother; and the language of the whole was most abominable.
 He told her as the time if she was not quiet he should lock her up, when she went away, using a most vulgar expression.
 He sent some of his men who were ordered to take her up if she persevered in such conduct, and they brought her to the station-house in about half an hour afterwards.
-She was very tipsy, and is a reputedcommon prostitue and street walker.
+She was very tipsy, and is a reputed common prostitue and street walker.
 (Miss B. raised both her hands and voice against this attack on her chastity, and defied the Inspector to prove his words.)

 Inspector Why your own father was accusing you of being a soldier's ————, and you were retorting on him that you paid the rent of the house and kept the rest of the family.